 Virgilio S. Jacinto is the Corporate Secretary of San Miguel Global Power since August 31, 2010, a Director, and its Compliance Officer since September 2, 2011.
 He is also a member of the Corporate Governance Committee of San Miguel Global Power.
 He is the Senior Vice-President, General Counsel, Corporate Secretary and Compliance Officer of SMC (since October 2010).
 He is also the Corporate Secretary of several subsidiaries of San Miguel Global Power such as SPI, SMELC, SPPC, SRHI, LPI, and MPI.
-He is also the Corporate Secretary and Compliance Officer of Top Frontier Investment Holdings, Inc., and Ginebra San Miguel, Inc. He is a Director of Petron Corporation and is a Director and Corporate Secretary of various domestic and international subsidiaries and affiliates of SMC.
+He is also the Corporate Secretary and Compliance Officer of Petron Corporation and is a Director and Corporate Secretary of various domestic and international subsidiaries and affiliates of SMC.
 He was formerly the Vice President and First Deputy General Counsel of SMC.
 He was a Director and Corporate Secretary of United Coconut Planters Bank, and a Partner at Villareal Law Offices.
 Atty.
 Jacinto is an Associate Professor at the University of the Philippines, College of Law.
 He obtained his law degree from the University of the Philippines cum laude where he was the class salutatorian and placed sixth in the 1981 bar examinations.
 He holds a Masters of Laws degree from Harvard Law School.
 He holds directorships in various domestic and international subsidiaries of SMC.
 On September 20, 2023, he attended a corporate governance training seminar conducted by SGV & Co.

 Jack G. Arroyo, Jr. is an Independent Director of San Miguel Global Power since September 2, 2011.
 He is also the Chairperson of the Audit and Risk Oversight Committee, and a member of the Corporate Governance Committee and Related Party Transaction Committee of San Miguel Global Power.
 He is a medical doctor and who specializes in Ophthalmology, and a sub-specialist in refractive surgery.
 He is currently affiliated with The American Eye Center, The Medical City, and Eye Referral Center.
 He is also a member of the Board of Directors of the Philippine Healthcare Educators, Inc., and the Philippine Health Insurance Corporation, representing the Elected Local Chief Executives.
-He is also a member of the Board of Trustees and Treasurer of Philippine Society of Cataract and Refractive Surgery, and the Vice-President for the National Capital Region of Centrist Democratic Political Educators, Inc. He is also currently the President of Casino Español de Manila.
+He is also a member of the National Capital Region of Centrist Democratic Political Educators, Inc. He is also currently the President of Casino Español de Manila.
 Dr. Arroyo obtained his Doctor of Medicine degree from the University of the Philippines College of Medicine.
 He attended corporate governance training seminars conducted by the SGV & Co. on September 8, 2023 and Center for Global Best Practices on November 10, 2023.